-Buying stocks can be a fairly straightforward undertaking, whether done online or through a financial advisor.
+Buying stocks can be fairly straightforward, whether online or through a financial advisor.
 But, when it’s time to sell shares, some beginning investors struggle with how to turn their stocks back into cash.
-After all, money invested in stocks is not, immediately, cash.
+After all, money invested in stocks is not immediately cash.

 Investors may want to sell stocks for a wide variety of reasons.
-They might wish to reinvest the cash into another asset with an eye towards long-term gains.
-Or, alternately, they could choose to withdraw funds from the stock market to cover short-term, daily expenses with cash earned from the sale.
+They might wish to reinvest the cash into another asset with an eye toward long-term gains.
+Or they could choose to withdraw funds from the stock market to cover short-term, daily expenses with cash earned from the sale.

 Motivations for Selling Stocks

-Some traders watch their portfolio closely, selling stocks regularly to cash out profits or avoid major losses.
+Some investors watch their portfolios closely, selling stocks regularly to cash out profits or avoid significant losses.

-However, one common reason investors decide to sell stocks is that they need the cash from the investments to pay for life expenses.
-While different investors might sell for different reasons, it can be helpful to understand the motivation that drives the desire to sell.
+However, one common reason investors decide to sell stocks is that they need the cash from the investments to pay for living expenses.
+While different investors might sell for various reasons, it can be helpful to understand the motivation that drives the desire to sell.

 So, why might investors want to cash out stocks?
-Some common reasons could include:
+Some common reasons could include the following:

 Accessing Cash for Life Expenses

-If an investor knows they’ll need cash for a major life expense, such as buying a car or home, they may choose to cash out some stocks.
+If investors know they’ll need cash for a major life expense, such as buying a car or home, they may choose to cash out some stocks.
 Selling shares might ensure there’s enough cash around to cover big expenses.

-In addition, cash is not subject to the ups and downs of the stock market.
-(Still, the value of cash is impacted, over time, by inflation—more on this later on.)
+One benefit to having cash on hand instead of having money invested in stocks is that cash is not subject to the ups and downs of the stock market.
+However, the value of cash is impacted over time by inflation.

 Some investors might also opt to move money out of stocks into potentially more secure investments, such as bonds or a money market account, until they’re ready to pay for that large expense.
-This way, their money is still earning interest while also being at a lower risk of losing value.
+This way, their money still earns interest while at a lower risk of losing value.

 Cashing Out Profits

-If it appears as though a recession is coming or investors have seen significant gains in their portfolio, they might choose to cash out on their existing profits.
+If it appears as though a recession is coming or investors have seen significant gains in their portfolio, they might choose to cash out to lock in the profits.

-This could be a good strategy, when investors plan to make a large purchase or reinvest into other assets.
-But, it’s worth repeating, attempting to time the market is risky.
-What seems to be a trend in the market one day may or may not indicate where the markets will meander in the future.
+However, attempting to time the stock market to avoid losses during unstable economic conditions is risky.
+What seems to be a trend in the market one day may or may not indicate how the markets may perform in the future.